 , in that they all deal with 'culture heroes' teaching humans on how to live.

 ), they are supernatural entities that influence people, and are served by the Mudang (female shamans) in rituals called Gut (pronounced 'goot').
-It should be noted that in Korean mythology, which god is charged with which area of responsibility slighly varies with each tale (for example, the Goddess of Birth is Samshin-Halmang or Danggeum-aegi, depending on versions).
+It should be noted that in Korean mythology, which god is charged with which area of responsibility slightly varies with each tale (for example, the Goddess of Birth is Samshin-Halmang or Danggeum-aegi, depending on version).
 And the level of power differs with each (e.g. gods of nature are considered more powerful than the guardians of the house).

 - Sang-je (Heavenly Emperor): The supreme ruler of the Heavens, also called Hanuelnim, Hwanin, Cheonwang, Cheonjiwang (all meaning 'Heavenly Ruler').
 He is often compared with the Jade Emperor, since their roles are similar.
 He oversees humans and gods, and sometimes elects humans to become new gods.

 - Haemosu: Heavenly Emperor's first son and God of the Sun.
 He is depicted as a youth wearing crow-feathered headdress (crows, especially three-legged crows, symbolizes the sun in many asian myths), carrying the sword Yonggwanggeom ('Sword of Dragon's Light'), and riding Oryeonggeo, a chariot pulled by five dragons.
 He is the founder of Buyeo Kingdom, and later fathered Go-Jumong, who founded the Goguryeo Kingdom(which eventually conquered Buyeo).